Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 243.  ### Question243
-Which Scrum events can use more time rather than their time-box if there are 9 developers (the maximum Development Team size) in the Team?
+Which Scrum events can use more time rather than their time-box if there are 9 Developers (the maximum Development Team size) in the Team?

 - [ ] The Daily Scrum
 - [ ] The Sprint Retrospective